SvetlanaStoycheva/React-unit-testing/README.md

 1. How to run tests:
    open new terminal => npm test
 2. Help to get DOM element => screen.logTestingPlaygroundURL();
+3. To see what is rendered in the fake test DOM => write inside the tets: screen.debug()

 #### Theory